Sidebar Sidebar Sidebar

 CBD wax isolate

 Isolate is a pure CBD product, as stated in the introduction.
 It’s manufactured by extracting the CBD molecule from the plant and leaving the rest of the components out.
-The isolate is almost entirely CBD, with no helpful terpenes or flavonoids to help with the entourage effect.
+The isolate is almost entirely composed of CBD, with no helpful terpenes or flavonoids to help with the entourage effect.
 CBD isolates are less expensive than full-spectrum CBD or broad-spectrum CBD products.

 Broad-spectrum CBD wax